NiKrause/orbit-blog/README.md

 # Orbit-Blog: Local-First P2P Blogging Platform

 Orbit-Blog is a decentralized blogging platform that leverages the power of OrbitDB and IPFS to create a truly peer-to-peer experience.
-This innovative application allows content to replicate seamlessly between browsers and mobile devices without relying on traditional centralized servers.
-Built as a Progressive Web App (PWA), Orbit-Blog can be installed directly from your desktop or mobile browser for a native-like experience.
+This web and mobile application allows content to replicate seamlessly between browsers and mobile devices without relying on centralized servers.
+Built as a Progressive Web App (PWA), Orbit-Blog can be installed directly to your desktop or mobile browser experience.

 ## Current Features
 - Create a personal peer-to-peer blog with categories and comments